ibm-cloud-docs/hpc-spectrum-symphony/troubleshooting.md

 {: troubleshoot}
 {: support}

-Schematics isn't able to clone the public GitHub repository, and you are seeing one of the following error messages:
+{{site.data.keyword.bpshort}} isn't able to clone the public GitHub repository, and you are seeing one of the following error messages:

 * `Fatal, could not download repo, Failed to clone git repository, authentication required (or the git url is incorrect).
 Problems found with the Repository.
 Please Rectify and Retry`
 * `Template error: Failed to clone git repository, authentication required (or the git url is incorrect)`